General information about Haputale

 14 kilometers from Haputale is the highest in the country railway station Pattipola, and the route to it along the railway tracks is quite scenic, you will also see several Hindu and Buddhist temple.
 You can go Hiking to the station, he passes through another town Ohia (Ohiya) and come back by tuk-tuk or train.
 Getting lost on this route is impossible, you only need to keep the railroad tracks, but the whole route will take nearly all day.

-How to get there: walk along the railway tracks.
+🚶 How to get: on foot along the railway tracks.

 Mountain viewpoint Prabhawa